woodrow/cidr-report_analysis/README.md

 ## License

-### contents of /libbgpdump and /rv2atoms directories
+### contents of `/libbgpdump` and `/rv2atoms` directories

-The software in /libbgpdump and /rv2atoms are copyrighted by their respective authors and licensed in accordance with the included license, readme, or source files.
+The software in `/libbgpdump` and `/rv2atoms` are copyrighted by their respective authors and licensed in accordance with the included license, README, or source files.

-### contents of /cidr_analysis and other directories
+### contents of `/cidr_analysis` and other directories

-The software located in /cidr_analysis and the other directories not already identified are licensed under the following license:
+The software located in `/cidr_analysis` and the other directories not already identified are licensed under the following license:

 Copyright (c) 2010-2011 Stephen Woodrow